 We have high expectations of our Sixth Formers in terms of commitment both to academic study and to the school community.
 Increasingly, you will take responsibility for your programme of work; you will also hold positions of trust and responsibility and develop leadership skills.
 The Sixth Form course is a partnership: we are working together for you to achieve the best possible results in a very competitive world.
 In 2012, we opened a new Sixth Form Block, the Collier Centre, to give our students the best possible environment in which to learn.
-This multi-purpose building incorporates a university style lecture theatre, with breakout seminar rooms and a community common room complete with furniture designed and made by recent pupils who have founded their own business.
-It is an inspirational place.
+This multi-purpose building incorporates a university style lecture theatre, with breakout seminar rooms and a community common room.
+It is an inspirational place and we have plans to develop the facility further over the next year.